Other

 The Ultima: Quest of the Avatar Manga

-It's the story of Jesus, if Jesus were a level 22 paladin.
+It's the story of Christ, if Christ were a level 22 paladin.

 Update: Ultima maven Blu3vib3 has completed a painstaking scanlation of this long-out-of-print volume.
 She's done an exceptional job, and I urge you to take a look.